danielyxie/bitburner/markdown/bitburner.ns.getbitnodemultipliers.md

 RAM cost: 4 GB

-Returns an object containing the current BitNode multipliers.
+Returns an object containing the current (or supplied) BitNode multipliers.
 This function requires you to be in Bitnode 5 or have Source-File 5 in order to run.
 The multipliers are returned in decimal forms (e.g. 1.5 instead of 150%).
 The multipliers represent the difference between the current BitNode and the original BitNode (BitNode-1).

 For example, if the CrimeMoney multiplier has a value of 0.1, then that means that committing crimes in the current BitNode will only give 10% of the money you would have received in BitNode-1.